Sixth Form Dress Code

 Further guidance for dresses/skirts/tops: As an alternative, where a dress is worn a co-ordinating jacket may be worn instead of the matching suit jacket.
-Skirts/dresses should touch the calf when the leg is bent at a 90 degree angle and tops should not be too low cut or expose bare midriffs or shoulders.
 T-shirts and tops with slogans are not allowed.

-Further guidance for trousers: Trousers should be a suitable cut for business dress, not excessively tight or flared and should be full length, not cropped.
+Further guidance for trousers: Trousers should be a suitable cut for business dress, and should be full length, not cropped.
 Denim or corduroy jeans are not considered business dress.

 Jumpers may be worn with a suit but must be V-necked and plain, and are not a substitute for a jacket.

-Other items of clothing, i.e. socks, tights (not patterned or fishnets), shoes, ties, etc should be in keeping with the smart appearance.
+Other items of clothing, i.e. socks, tights (not patterned), shoes, ties, etc should be in keeping with the smart appearance.
 Boots are not allowed and shoes should have low heels for health and safety reasons.
 A coat and scarf may be worn when outside, but neither is acceptable when indoors.

 Hair and Jewellery